Targeting women with gendered language in job ads? Here’s why it doesn’t work

 Targeting women amplifies gender stereotypes in your organisation

 When you write with women in mind, you are not working to get rid of bias – only amplifying a female bias.
 This means, you will not be improving the inclusivity of your recruitment process.
-Writing inclusively means to spread a language and attitude that is welcoming for all kinds of people taking more than just binary gender into consideration.
+Writing inclusively means to spread a language and attitude that is attracting all kinds of people taking more than just binary gender into consideration.

 Age, ethnicity, sexual orientation, physical disabilities, neurodiversity and other gender identities are some other parameters important to consider when striving to improve diversity and inclusion in your company.

 Research shows that some words can discourage certain groups of people, whereas other words are discouraging to all the groups mentioned.
-Writing inclusively will take all these groups into consideration and attract a lot broader talent mass.
+Writing inclusively will take all these groups into consideration and attract a lot broader talent pool.

 When you write inclusively (not targeted), more women apply

-If you avoid targeting women directly, but write inclusively, you will still get more female applicants.
+If you avoid targeting women directly, but write inclusively, you will get more female applicants.
 We see this result with our customers, who manage to attract more women by using inclusive writing.

 Danske Bank got 46% more applicants in total when using Develop Diverse to write inclusive (non-targeted) job descriptions.
 They got 37% more female applicants – and 81% more qualified female applicants when using this approach.